 i1 2.666 1.334 10.00 20.000 20.000 0.000 0.000 0.000 0.000 ; C6

-Note that this example would sound strange without the volume controls: we would get a silence during the time the two D5’ are superimposed, simply because they are sine waves with same amplitudes and opposite phases!
+Note that this example would sound strange without the volume controls: we would get a silence during the time the two D5' are superimposed, simply because they are sine waves with equal amplitudes and opposite phases!

 _ins(Harpsichord) _volume(0) A4 _volume(32) A4 _volume(64) A4 _volume(80) A4_volume(127) A4